vizor-games/InfraworldRuntime/README.md

 Running the example project
 ===========================

-You should copy built plugin's folder into `InfraworldExample/Plugins` folder.
+You should copy built plugin's folder into `InfraworldRuntimeExample/Plugins` folder.
-Then just open `InfraworldExample.uproject`.
-Server code is in `InfraworldExample/Server` folder.
+Then just open `InfraworldDemo.uproject`.
+Server code is in `DemoServer` folder.
 You are required to install dependencies using `pip` and `requirements.txt` file.
+For more details please check our [**InfraworldExample**](https://github.com/vizor-games/InfraworldRuntimeExample) repository

 Debugging
 =========